Freight Prepaid vs. Freight Collect: What’s The Difference?

 Related Content: Trucking Terminology: A Glossary of Common Shipping Terms

-Wondering About International Commercial (Inco) Terms?
-Let’s Go There Next
+All About International Commercial (Inco) Terms

-This is where International Commercial Terms, commonly called “Incoterms” come into play.
+This is where International Commercial Terms, commonly called “incoterms,” come into play.
 Incoterms are a central piece of the international transportation marketplace, ensuring all risks, liabilities and costs are doled out correctly.

 Tags: Spot Rate Pricing, Terminology